etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_rich_text_field_and_column.md

 - add a field to a tab.

 You can also create a new table and a new window/tab.
-These two steps described in detail in the following howtos:
+These two steps described in detail in the following how-tos:

   * Add a new column to a table in the system
   * Define and add a new field to a tab

-This howto will only focus on the specific part of a rich text field.
+This how-to will only focus on the specific part of a rich text field.

 ![](/assets/developer-guide/etendo-classic/how-to-guides/Bulbgraph.png){: .legacy-image-style} |
 Rich text fields are available in MP20 and later MPs.